-It must just be attenuated by a known amount evenly across the whole scene.
+It must be attenuated by a known amount evenly across the whole scene.
 This is the job of the Neutral Density (ND) filter.

 In my second example, the slowest shutter speed I could get was 1/30 second.
 I needed to reduce the light by a further five stops to achieve a shutter speed of a full second.
-You can easily do this by attaching the correct ND filter to your lens.
+You can do this by attaching the correct ND filter to your lens.

 There are, in fact, two competing ways to label ND filters as shown by this table:

-Filters marked ‘ND’ followed by a number eg ND4 are telling you the fraction of light transmitted (in this case 1/4).
+Filters marked ‘ND’ followed by a number e.g. ND4 are telling you the fraction of light transmitted (in this case 1/4).
 The other designation in use is a number followed by ND.
 This is based on the logarithm of the ratio of incident to transmitted light.

-I don’t like either system and just mark my ND filters by how many stops of attenuation they provide.
+I don’t like either system and mark my ND filters by how many stops of attenuation they provide.
 I only find it necessary to carry two strengths – a 3-stop and a 10-stop.

 In my second example, I needed an extra five stops to get down to a shutter speed of one second.
 But the ND filter I had with me was a 10-stop filter (ND1000 sometimes known as the ‘big stopper’).

-Working backwards from a one second exposure (1, 1/2.
+Working backwards from a one-second exposure (1, 1/2.
 1/4, 1/8, 1/16, 1/30, 1/60, 1/125, 1/250, 1/500, 1/1000) for ten stops gets me to 1/1000 sec shutter speed.
-With the camera set to manual mode, I set this shutter speed and dialled in the correct aperture and ISO to achieve a good exposure.
+In manual mode, I set this shutter speed.
+I then dialled in the correct aperture and ISO for a good exposure.

 Variable ND filters